 It’s a tough job.
-Farm work is not only physically demanding, it can be dangerous.
-Farm workers are five times more likely to be injured on the job compared to employees in other industries.
+Farm work is not only physically demanding, but it can also be dangerous.
+Farmworkers are five times more likely to be injured on the job compared to employees in other industries.

 As mentioned, it’s hard and sometimes dangerous work.
 More than 100,000 farm workers are injured on the job annually, including 1000 fatalities.
 The leading causes of injury include tractors and other moving farm equipment, exposure to toxic chemicals and pesticides, and poorly designed or constructed structures such as grain bins and silos.